gato365/gato365-regex/Edit-Guide.md

 [X] I like how you provided detailed information, examples, and code snippets in your sections.

-[o] Per the required criteria, you should give each different component of the regex its own individual section.
+[X] Per the required criteria, you should give each different component of the regex its own individual section.

 [X] Thank you for including an “Author” section with information about yourself.

-[o] I was unable to check the functionality of the GitHub repo link due to this tutorial not rendering as markdown.
+[X] I was unable to check the functionality of the GitHub repo link due to this tutorial not rendering as markdown.

 [o] I would suggest reading through carefully and fixing the grammar and spelling errors in some areas to allow your content to be understood as clearly as possible.